SoSongzhi/PVGA/README.md

   Path to the backbone sequence file (e.g., a reference genome or plasmid in FASTA format).

 - **`-n [ITERATION NUM]`, `--iterations [ITERATION NUM]`**:
-  Number of iterations to run the assembly process.
+  (Optional) Number of iterations to run the assembly process.
 This controls the depth or refinement of the assembly.

 - **`-od [output dir]`, `--output_dir [output dir]`**:
   Path to the directory where the output files (e.g., assembled sequences, logs, and reports) will be saved.